Presenting the 2022 Young Lions jury.

-Mary Maddever is SVP, editorial director of Brunico Communications, overseeing journalistic policy and procedures for the company’s editorial brands, and publisher of Canadian marketing business publications strategy & Media In Canada.
+Mary Maddever is EVP, editorial director of Brunico Communications, overseeing journalistic policy and procedures for the company’s editorial brands, and publisher of Canadian marketing business publications strategy & Media In Canada.

 Maddever has led content strategy and new product development on many Brunico brands, recruited and trained teams for launches and refreshes, and oversaw transitioning for the Marketing brand acquisition.